 Another bonus for the Chromebook is that it is quite secure from malware.
 This is a big deal for kids, as they tend to be the worst offenders of getting Windows computers infected with malware.

 So the bottom line is that the Chromebook can be a great computing device for a student, but please be aware of what the Chromebook is and isn’t before making the purchase.
 It can do almost everything a traditional personal computer can, but maybe not in the exact way you’re used to.
 Because we’re talking specifically about kids, do note that this includes many games that they may want to play (specifically PC games that only run on a Windows or Macintosh computer).
 If gaming is something that you want your child to be able to do on their computer, keep that in mind before purchasing a Chromebook.
 There are games available for it, but usually not the types of games many kids play on their PCs (such as Minecraft, Overwatch, or the Battlefield series to name some examples).
+If you are really into the game overwatch then check out this Overwatch rank boosting.

 Most of us know and love the iPad.
 With around 1 million apps available for the iPad, there is very little an iPad can not do.
 However, it is somewhat surprising to me how many people do not consider an iPad to be a fully functional computing device.